LaravelCollective/docs/bus.md

 	}

-Command pipe classes are resolved through the [IoC container](/docs/{{version}}/container), so feel free to type-hint any dependencies you need within their constructors.
+Command pipe classes are resolved through the [service container](http://laravel.com/docs/container), so feel free to type-hint any dependencies you need within their constructors.

 You may even define a `Closure` as a command pipe: